nicholaswen/marai/README.md

-This is modified implementation of a Reinforcement Learning bot that tries to solve the first level of SuperMario Bros
+This is a modified implementation of a Reinforcement Learning bot that tries to solve the first level of SuperMario Bros

 The original implementation can be found here: https://medium.com/datadriveninvestor/super-mario-bros-reinforcement-learning-77d6615a805e